 7.7.2.4 Generation of CC over LI_HI3

-When xCC is received over LI_X3 from the CC-POI in the NEF, the MDF3 shall populate the threeGPP33128DefinedCC field with a CCPayload structure containing NIDDCCPDU and send it over LI_HI3 interface to LEMF without undue delay.
+When xCC is received over LI_X3 from the CC-POI in the NEF, the MDF3 shall populate the ETSI TS 102 232-1 [9] @LI-PS-PDU.payload.cCPayloadSequence.cCContents.threeGPP33128DefinedCC field with a CCPayload.pDU.nIDDCCPDU and send it over LI_HI3 interface to LEMF without undue delay.

-The timestamp field of the ETSI TS 102 232-1 [9] PSHeader structure shall be set to the time that the NEF observed the data (i.e. the timestamp field of the xCC).
+The ETSI TS 102 232-1 [9] @LI-PS-PDU.pSHeader.timeStamp field shall be set to the time that the NEF observed the data (i.e. the timestamp field of the xCC).
 The LIID and CID fields shall correctly reflect the target identity and communication session to which the CC belongs.

 **** START OF NEXT CHANGE (MAIN DOCUMENT) ****